sfortin1/cardinality_matching_performance/README.md

 - Publications: **-**
 - Results explorer: **-**

-This study aims to evaluate the performance of large-scale propensity score matching and cardinality matching at progressively smaller sample sizes and more stringent parameter settings.
-The study allows for analyses to be performed in subsamples of the study population, and further allows results from analyses to be considered jointly across multiple subsample draws.
+This study aims to evaluate the performance of cardinality matching and large-scale propensity score matching at progressively smaller sample sizes and more stringent parameter settings among new users of ACEI vs. thiazide or thiazide-like diuretic monotherapy applying the framework set forth in the LEGEND-HTN study.

 How to run
 ==========